uvicore/framework/docs/configuration.md

 ## Registering Configs

 All packages can register their own configs using a unique `key`.
-This registraion is done inside the packages service provider `register()` method.
+This registration is done inside the packages service provider `register()` method.
 If a config is already registered with the same `key` then the Dictionary value will be "deep merged".
 This allows packages to override other package configs at a granular level.
 The last provider defined wins in an override battle.